havisk/Titles/Readme.md

 ## Welcome to My Project

--Used Angular for frontEnd
+- Used Angular for frontEnd
 - Used Node-Express for backend

--must have mongodb on computer
+- must have mongodb on computer
--open which ever terminal you're using. cd to project folder.  type npm start -open another terminal.  cd to project folder, then cd to public folder.  type gulp start -open web browser and enter localhost:8000
+- open which ever terminal you're using. cd to project folder.  type npm start
+- open another terminal.  cd to project folder, then cd to public folder.  type gulp start
+- open web browser and enter localhost:8000

--Begin Typing the name to filter the titles
+- Begin Typing the name to filter the titles
--Click on title to see more information.
+- Click on title to see more information.

 ## Usage